HarveyEL/mille_proj/project_2.md

 - The framework should be able to select most helpful alphas from the pool, and make progress in the final prediction result.
 - It can be used as a part of alpha management system, help filtering the new alphas and choose best alpha for modeling and trading.

+#### 7. Adjustment for Larger Projects

 - More research can be done based on it, like how to apply this framework to genetic programming to create more high value alphas.
+The framework maybe should be modified to do parallel computing.
+- As part of alpha scoring or management system.
+It can help update the alphas and do inspections on alphas already in the pool.